rfsilvadata/rfsilvadata/README.md

 ### Hey, I'm Ricardo Silva! 👋

 Welcome to my profile.
-I'm a data analyst, part-time coder and full time adventure seeker.
-Right now I'm learning C# and JQuery in order to implement dashboards directly on websites, so I don't have to have a programmer to do this work for me.
+I'm a web developer at EventBuddy.pt and full time adventure seeker.

 ### :rocket: Some tools I use in my work